 All original landscape paintings are painted on location.
 The sun’s light is constantly moving so I paint smaller sketches to capture each landscape before the sun’s light has changed.
 The best light is early morning, just after sunrise, or late evening, at sunet.
 This is when I do the majority of my paintings.
 Most smaller paintings take between 1-3 hours.

 It’s hard to say exactly what inspires me from day to day.
 It’s often not the most scenic view that I’ll paint, but instead I’ll face the opposite direction of a picturesque scene and become captivated by the beautiful color in the cast shadows of a tree.
 That will become my focal point.
-I always use a viewfinder that is the same proportions as my panel or canvas.
+I often use a viewfinder that is the same proportions as my panel or canvas.
 This helps quickly frame my composition.
 It allows me to zoom in or out of a scene, find my focal point and eliminate unnecessary distractions.
+Another helpful trick is using a camera.
+It’s so easy to snap 15 pics in an area that I’ll often do that.
+I’ll walk around take a handful on pictures, then sit in the shade somewhere and look at them.
+It’s surprising that the most interesting compositions are often not the obvious ones, but instead ones that have strong values shifts and interesting shapes.

 One of the most important steps for me is drawing a few thumbnail sketches.
 This depicts where I want my light, mid, and dark values to be.
 It doesn’t take long but it helps clarify in my mind what needs to be the primary focus, what needs to be edited out, what needs to be pushed back, or brought forward – with value shifts.
-My stronger pieces usually include this step.
+My stronger pieces usually include this step, but not always.
+The photographs mentioned in step five make it easy to quickly decide what composition works and what doesn’t.
+But if an object needs to be moved, lightened or darkened, the camera can’t really help.

-Titanium White, Cadmium Yellow Light, Cadmium Red Light, Alizarin Crimson, Ultramarine Blue, Phthalo Blue, Phthalo Green.(Phthalo are used sparingly)
+Flake White, Cadmium Yellow Light, Cadmium Yellow Medium, Cadmium Red Light, Alizarin Crimson, Ultramarine Blue, Phthalo Blue, Phthalo Green.(Phthalos are used sparingly)

 —06.
 MEDIUMS AND VARNISH